tarwn/lessthandot-hugo/blogs/content/posts/2010-05-28-reporting-services-loads-slow-first-time.md

   <img src="/wp-content/uploads/blogs/DataMgmt/manager_slow2.gif" alt="" title="" width="557" height="360" />
 </div>

-You can see there is an option to, “Allow Access” in the Action window.
+You can see there is an option to, "Allow Access" in the Action window.
 I selected this and rebooted the laptop to clear all cache and load of the Report Manager.
 I did this because the initial load is commonly the only slow period when ASP.NET starts.

 <div class="image_block">
   <img src="/wp-content/uploads/blogs/DataMgmt/manager_slow3.gif" alt="" title="" width="540" height="257" />